Searchbreed

 Great Danes need minimal grooming — weekly brushing and occasional baths are enough.
 Their short coat is low-maintenance day-to-day.

-Giant breed. ~2,500-3,500 kcal/day.
-Bloat is the #1 killer — feeding routine matters more than brand.
+Giant breed.
+Calorie needs vary widely with weight, sex, age, and activity; calculate per dog and adjust to body condition.
+GDV risk makes feeding routine important.
 Key nutrients to look for: glucosamine, taurine, L-carnitine, controlled calcium.
 Avoid: grain-free (DCM concern).

 Great Danes are better suited to experienced owners.
 They're friendly, patient, dependable — traits that reward confident, consistent handling.
 First-time owners should budget for professional training.